louisgaron/Graph-Theory/README.md

 Postfix expressions are easily computed by the system but are not human readable.
 So this conversion is required.
 Generally reading and editing by the end-user is done on infix notations as they are parenthesis separated hence easily understandable for humans.

+Part2 (ii)
+In computer science, Thompson's construction algorithm, also called the McNaughton–Yamada–Thompson algorithm, is a method of transforming a regular expression into an equivalent nondeterministic finite automaton (NFA).
+This NFA can be used to match strings against the regular expression.
+This algorithm is credited to Ken Thompson.

+Regular expressions and nondeterministic finite automata are two representations of formal languages.
+For instance, text processing utilities use regular expressions to describe advanced search patterns, but NFAs are better suited for execution on a computer.
+Hence, this algorithm is of practical interest, since it can compile regular expressions into NFAs.
+From a theoretical point of view, this algorithm is a part of the proof that they both accept exactly the same languages, that is, the regular languages.

+An NFA can be made deterministic by the powerset construction and then be minimized to get an optimal automaton corresponding to the given regular expression.
+However, an NFA may also be interpreted directly.
+To decide whether two given regular expressions describe the same language, each can be converted into an equivalent minimal deterministic finite automaton via Thompson's construction, powerset construction, and DFA minimization.
+If, and only if, the resulting automata agree up to renaming of states, the regular expressions' languages agree.

+The simplest method to convert a regular expression to a NFA is Thompson's Construction, also known as Thompson's Algorithm.
+Roughly speaking this works by reducing the regular expression to its smallest constituent regular expressions, converting these to NFA and then joining these NFA together.

 Part 2 (iii)
 A regular expression is a special sequence of characters that helps you match or find other strings or sets of strings, using a specialized syntax held in a pattern.
 Regular expressions are widely used in UNIX world.
 The Python module re provides full support for Perl-like regular expressions in Python.
 The 're' module raises the exception re.error if an error occurs while